Resources

 Tip #7: Get your time of delivery just right

 For instance, a weekend offer would work well if sent on a Friday evening, not on a Monday morning.
-A breaking news update has to be sent in real-time and not when the news becomes stale.
+A breaking news update has to be sent in real time and not when the news becomes stale.

 Tip #8: Preview carefully before hitting send!

-• No mistakes in the copy
+• There are no mistakes in the copy

 • All rich media elements render correctly across browsers

 We also recommend that you run a test campaign before sending it out to your users.
-A marketer can never be too cautious!

 Tip #9: Measure effectiveness, constantly

-In the marketing clutter, each second of your users’ attention is as precious as gold.
 To ensure that the campaign you are going to send will create the intended impact, you can use features like split A/B tests and control groups at your disposal.

 Test multiple variations of your campaign with smaller groups.
 Based on the performance analysis, re-calibrate the campaign content, send times, etc.